-- Ambassador Fox, along with his assistant, beaming down to Eminiar 7 while the Enterprise's "screens" were up; in numerous other episodes, it's a plot point that beaming people on or off the ship through the energy shields is basically impossible.
+- Ambassador Fox, along with his assistant, beaming down to Eminiar 7 while the Enterprise's "screens" were up, after Scotty specified that he'd have to lower the screens to beam Fox down.
+This is reinforced in numerous other episodes; it's often a plot point that beaming people on or off the ship while the energy shields are up is impossible.
 (The crew from Deep Space Nine were only able to exploit a vulnerability in the shields to slip through them in "Trials and Tribble-ations" because they had fast-working 24th century transporters.)
 Nothing more is ever said of these "screens" and whether they're the same as the shields or some modified version of them, however, nor do we ever hear of them again.

 - Go Look at the Distraction: Spock tells one of his victims "Sir, there is a multi-legged creature crawling on your shoulder."
 The guard tumbles to his ploy... literally.